sujmurth/TSDN-cnc-7.2-L2VPN-ELAN-over-SRv6-Locator/README.md

 Important: in the IOS-XR CLI NED structure, `locator` is a sibling leaf under `<evi>`.
 It is not nested inside `<segment-routing>`.

 ## Template Patch
+Refer the updated package: cisco-L2vpn-fp-internal in this git repo.

 Add the `segment-routing` and `locator` leaves in the EVPN-MP device template: